SIUH Community Park: Use

 When the September 11 attacks happened across New York Harbor, the RCB Ballpark was used as a staging area for emergency workers due to its proximity to the Staten Island Ferry's St. George Terminal, and thus to Manhattan.
 After the attacks, the RCB Ballpark soon became a "spiritual link and sight line to Manhattan" for Staten Island residents.

 In 2005, RCB Ballpark hosted two of the four concerts of the Across the Narrows Festival.
 The other two concerts took place simultaneously at KeySpan Park.
 On August 17, 2010, RCB Ballpark hosted the NY-Penn League All Star Game.
 This was the ballpark's first opportunity to host the game and the second time that it was held in New York City.

 On August 5, 2017, Impact Wrestling hosted a live event at the stadium.
 1,100 fans attended the event.

 In 2018 and 2019, the Richmond County Bank Ballpark was host to the MAAC Baseball Tournament.

 On November 7, 2020, the New York Yankees announced that they were withdrawing their team from Staten Island, but they would seek to place a team from the independent Atlantic League at Richmond County Bank Ballpark in 2021.
 The New York City Economic Development Corporation is looking at $5 million in stadium upgrades, including field reconfiguration and synthetic-turf installation, to host Atlantic League games, as well as rugby and soccer.
 In August 2021, the ballpark's lease was transferred from the Staten Island Yankees to Staten Island Entertainment, owners of the Staten Island FerryHawks of the Atlantic League.
 In April 2022, the park was renamed Staten Island University Hospital, Community Park (SIUH Community Park), following a five-year naming rights deal with Staten Island University Hospital (owned by Northwell Health).

+2012 NYC Olympics Proposed Venue

+New York City was one of the nine cities who placed a bid for the 2012 Olympic Games.
+The proposed plan for the Olympics in New York City included RCB Ballpark (known as SIUH Community Park today) being used for softball.
+London won the bid for the 2012 Olympic Games, and softball and baseball were not included.